-1. Assignment One: First Discussion Group on the topic of Bible Translations and Textual Matters: Due on Sept 23, 2024; 10 % of final grade.
+1. First Discussion Group on the topic of Bible Translations and Textual Matters: Due on Sept 25, 2025; 10 % of final grade.
+This assignment is related to learning outcomes # 4, 5, 6, 7, 9.

-On Sept 23, the students will divide into small discussion groups of 3-4 people where they will discuss the reading assignment.
+On Sept 25, the students will divide into small discussion groups of 3-4 people where they will discuss the reading assignment.
 Each student will be responsible for having read the five Bible Prefaces and 1 John 5:1-12 in each version, and to come prepared to discuss what that they learned.
 They need to discuss all the questions listed below for this assignment.
 If for some reason someone has not completed the required readings, they need to tell the members of the group and then the students need to take that into consideration when they assign someone a grade.
 The discussion group in class is peer-evaluated.
 In other words, after having completed the discussion group, each student will evaluate the others in the group for how they did and submit the grade by email to the professor or the Teaching Assistant.
-For further instructions on how to do the peer-evaluation see the criteria listed under the second group discussion held on Nov 18.
+For further instructions on how to do the peer-evaluation see the criteria listed under the second group discussion held on Nov 20.

 In preparation for the discussion group assignment, read the Preface and translators' Preface in the ESV, NIV, NKJV, NLT, and NRSV Bibles (copies are available on the course page) and then compare 1 John 5:1-12 in each translation.
 In light of your reading, discuss the following questions in your group: 1) What approaches to translating the Bible are adopted by each translation?
 For example, what translation philosophy have they adopted e.g. formal equivalence (word-for-word), or dynamic equivalence (thought-for-thought, also called functional equivalence)?
 2) What significant differences are evident in the way each translation renders 1 John 5:1-12?
 3) What are the strengths and/or limitations of each translation in terms of when to use a certain translation?
 In other words, in what ways or in which contexts may certain translations be more helpful and preferred over others?
 4) How has reading the Prefaces and learning about their different translation philosophies and approaches affected your understanding of different Bible translations?
 What goes into the work of creating a Bible translation?
 What was new information for you and how does it impact which Bible you might prefer to read?
 Why is it important to read the Preface of the Bible you use?
-You may discuss other questions in the discussion group beside the ones listed above.
+You may discuss other questions in the discussion group besides the ones listed above.

-2. Assignment Two: Historical Background Study of a Biblical Book: Due on Oct 7, 2024; 15% of final grade.
+2. Historical Background Study of a Biblical Book: Due on Oct 9, 2025; 15% of final grade.
+This assignment is related to learning outcomes # 3, 5, 6, 7, 9.